Unlawful Harassment Prevention

 What Sets Our Online Harassment Training Apart?

-Workplace Answers’ unlawful harassment prevention training utilizes graphic novellas to highlight harassment issues specific to higher education settings.
-These explain protected categories, include the Genetic Information Discrimination Act (GINA), cover the new Supreme Court ruling extending the prohibitions on retaliation, and explore emerging issues like electronic harassment.
-Our online harassment training uses recent examples of real-life higher education harassment cases to help learners retain the information and understand how important harassment prevention training is.
+Workplace Answers’ unlawful harassment prevention training utilizes graphic novellas to highlight harassment issues specific to Higher Education settings.
+These explain protected categories, including the Genetic Information Discrimination Act (GINA), cover the new Supreme Court ruling extending the prohibitions on retaliation, and explore emerging issues like electronic harassment.
+Our online harassment training uses recent examples of real-life Higher Education harassment cases to help learners retain the information and understand how important harassment prevention training is.
 We even include tips to help faculty and staff recognize and intervene when they see behaviors indicative of student-on-student harassment.

 - Unlawful Harassment Training for Higher Education Faculty

 - Unlawful Harassment Training for Higher Education Staff